chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 TODO: video of picture of success
 - use anywhere in the world (cloud, hybrid, on-premise)
-- use almost any llm in the world
+- use almost any llm in the world (including local llm)
 - Show example of how many releases from mdBook and aichat - newest models
 - keep your data safe (local if needed and protected by your intranet)
-- can run AI locally as well
 - Three types of AI use (puts you in the top 90% or much better)
   - AI to help create work instructions
   - AI to help answer questions